AzCEE/azcee.github.io/_posts/2019-02-08-Rendering.md

  Leave other parametrs by default and click **Create**

 Now its time to create support request.
 No, we did not break something already :).
 Issue is that by default everyone have a limit for available resources to prevent the use of huge resources unknowingly.
 But we know what we are doing, right?
-Our ambitions are far below 100 default cores.
+Our ambitions are far above 100 default cores.
 Navigate to **Help + support** on the left.
 Click **New support request** and fill it:

 - *Issue type* - Service and subscription limits (quotas)